CLEP / Human Growth and Development

 Explanation: We're pulling out those flashcards again, but at least the title of the tests give away the answers.
 The Stanford Binet and Weschler are two of the oldest intelligence tests out there that are still being used today.
 Both are considered Intelligence Quotient (IQ) tests.
 The Mini Mental State Exam is actually a simple test used to gather immediate information about how alert and oriented an individual is.

-Correct Answer: B. cognitive development theory
+Correct Answer: D. cognitive development theory

 Explanation: A question like this comes from pure memorization of study material.
 You would have to be able to hand-pick a theorist from your brain and match him or her up to a noted theory of human development.
 Jean Piaget was one of the most influential theorists of his time, and his research behind cognitive development is still used to this day.
 He is responsible for coming up with the 4 stages of cognitive development: sensorimotor, pre-operational, concrete, and formal.

-Correct Answer: D. Microsystem
+Correct Answer: C. Microsystem

 Explanation: Get familiar with your Latin roots, but also know that this information may just be based solely on memory.
 Bronfenbrenner described a “microsystem” as an ecological system (institution or group) that immediately impacts a child's development: family, religion, school, and peers.

-Correct Answer: A. roles
+Correct Answer: C. roles

 Explanation: This could be a tricky question to answer, but think about which answers are relevant to topics of human development.
 “Tasks”, “activities”, and “obligations” can be used just about anywhere and in any discipline.
 “Roles” comes up a lot, especially as children age and go through “role-playing” and role-taking”.